 300 CU television.
 (1:09:48)

 Cut to a blank screen, a flash of blue then a series of images all in washed out blues and greens and faded purple-reds--and by washed out I mean this is a land of diluvian blues.
-First large buildings (hotels) on a sea shore, that image then split in two by a plane ascending (much like the rocket on Danny's Apollo sweater) so there are three panels of image.
-In the left panel there now appear two women walking, the plane continuing to ascend, a couple of sailcrafts now viewed in the right panel.
-Now a full screen brief image of a boat.
-Now an image of a an ocean breaker with two tracks on it, the rocky breaker curving left into the ocean, abruptly ending, and beyond it several boats.
-The camera has begun zooming out showing us we are watching a television screen.
-There is an image of a lighthouse quickly crossfading to a giant of a worker (migrant?) laboring in a field.
+First we see large buildings (hotels) on a sea shore.
+That image is then split in two by a plane ascending (much like the rocket on Danny's Apollo sweater) so there are three panels of image.
+In the left panel there now appear two women walking, the plane continuing to ascend in the center, a couple of sailcrafts viewed in the right panel.
+This is followed by a brief full screen image of a boat.
+Then an image of an ocean breaker with two tracks on it, the rocky breaker curving left into the ocean, abruptly ending, and beyond it several boats.
+The camera has begun zooming out, showing us we are watching a television screen.
+There is an image of a lighthouse quickly crossfading to a (in respect of the lighthouse) giant of a worker (migrant?) laboring in a field.

 NEWSCAST: From Channel 10 in Miami, this is Newswatch, with Glenn Rinker, Ann Bishop, and the award-winning Newswatch team.

-Perhaps coincidental, when I hear the name "Ann Bishop", I realize the lighthouse looks a little like the Bishop piece in a game of chess.
+Coincidental, when I hear the name "Ann Bishop", I realize the lighthouse looks a little like the Bishop piece in a game of chess.
 Bishop means high priest, in the Old English, from the Greek episkopos, meaning a watcher or overseer.
 The Bishop chess piece used to be the archer.
+Only noting it as Kubrick was a chess person.

 Cut to a child in a striped shirt in a stroller waving American flags.
 Throughout the film we've had the American Flag always paired with either the Colorado flag or maps of Colorado, but now we instead have a pair of American flags.
 Cut to a red flashing police light on a car with two officers standing beyond, one turning to look back at the camera, and a Panamerican plane beyond them.